 As it is, there is the lack of cryptographers, for example, which is key for the continuous development of the domestic blockchain technology.

 Our higher educational blueprint does not adequately prepare graduates for the disciplines of the future and jobs of the new economy.

 This includes the areas of 3-D design & printing (additive manufacturing), digital retrofitting, narrow artificial intelligence, autonomous robotics, quantum computing, nanotechnology and cytogenetics, among others.

 In the final analysis, there is also the poser that blockchain could potentially be a counterweight or counter-balance to big data and data analytics.

 In addition, the lines between the physical, digital and biological world is being reconfigured and blurred.

 This poses ethical and social not to mention political challenges.

 For now, Malaysia’s concern is to bridge the urban-rural divide and elevate the economy into the next stage of development and value chain.

-Jason Loh Seong We is head of Social, Law & Human Rights at EMIR Research, an independent think tank focused on strategic policy recommendations based on rigorous research.
+Jason Loh Seong Wei is Head of Social, Law and Human Rights at EMIR Research, an independent think tank focused on strategic policy recommendations based on rigorous research.